AO

 Data Entry Information: See Multiple Selection Lists for more information on using lists

-Secondary Products
+Secondary Package

 The package of secondary data products.
 If the user needs to make any corrections to the CXC's Automated Processing, this package is required in addition to the Primary products.